-Parents and stakeholders are encouraged to communicate virtually with teachers.
-At the present time, Jackson Middle School has two ELL students.
-Our school works with the county ELL coordinator to meet the needs of these students.
+Parents and stakeholders are encouraged to communicate with teachers.
+At the present time, Jackson Middle School has one ELL students.
+Our school works with the county ELL coordinator to meet the needs of this student.

 6e.
 Describe how the school will build capacity for parental involvement including how parents will be encouraged to become equal partners in the education of their children.
 (See ESSA Sec.
 1116, requirements for building capacity and parental and family engagement).